inevolin/SPA/README.md

 This method may be more desired for SEO purposes but it has a major downside.
 When you actually reload the page you get a 404 error because the path `/SPA/contact` does not actually exist on the server.
 The sole workaround for such errors is to add rewrite/redirection rules to your HTTP server.

+## Partners
+*Let us know if you are using SPA, we will add you here.*

+https://nevolin.be/codr/ - Coding Challenges and Puzzles

 ## Support

 For enquiries or issues get in touch with me: